 Dare a Different Distance

-Everyone seems to think that the ultimate sub-ultra distance goal distance must be the marathon, but it doesn’t have to be that way.
+Everyone thinks that the ultimate sub-ultra distance goal must be the marathon, but it doesn’t have to be that way.
 While a progression of 5K, 10K, 15K, Half-Marathon and Marathon makes sense, most folks have a favorite distance (mine is 13.1 miles) and tend to stick with it.
-Last June, I read a Runner’s World article about the benefits of training for 5-Ks entitled C’MON EVERYBODY!, in which runner/author Laura Fleshman, a two-time U.S. outdoor 5000-M champion, claims that “the 5-K is FREAKING AWESOME” and shares a story about striking up a conversation with a guy on a plane who looks like a runner (he is, a marathoner).
-With no clue about Fleshman’s running prowess, (she placed second at the UW Invitational Indoor Mile in January in 4:42.77) his reply to her revelation that she mostly runs 5-Ks is, “I started out running 5-Ks, too…Keep at it, you’ll get there.”
-That cracked me up.
-The issue also include Top 10 Reasons to Spend a Year Focusing on the 5-K, 5-K Takeaway and a six week training plan.
-It’s available through EBSCO Host Connection.
-This year, I’d like to see how fast I might be able to run a 5-K if I actually train for it.
-I haven’t done one since the Carlsbad 5000 in the mid-nineties.
-Of course, I’d also like to find out if the distance IS, as Fleshman says, FREAKING AWESOME.
+More recently, I read a Runner’s World article about the benefits of training for 5-Ks entitled C’MON EVERYBODY!, in which runner-author Laura Fleshman, a two-time U.S. outdoor 5000-M champion, claims that “the 5-K is FREAKING AWESOME” and shares a story about striking up a conversation with a guy on a plane who she learns is a fellow runner.
+With no clue about Fleshman’s extreme running prowess, his reply to her revelation that she mostly runs 5-Ks, “I started out running 5-Ks, too…Keep at it, you’ll get there.”
+One of these years, I’d like to see how fast I could run a 5-K if I actually trained for it.
+I’d also like to find out if the distance IS, as Fleshman says, FREAKING AWESOME.

 Do a Destination Race

-Running local races is convenient, especially the part about getting to sleep in your own bed, but driving (or flying) to experience a race elsewhere can be really fun, especially if you don’t go alone.
-My friend Shannon and I traveled twice during a five year period to participate in the Seattle Half Marathon, which starts downtown, a mere five minute walk from the La Quinta Inn.
+Running local races is convenient, especially the part about getting to sleep in your own bed, but traveling to experience a race elsewhere can be really fun, especially if you don’t go alone.
+My friend Shannon and I traveled twice during a five year period to participate in the Seattle Half Marathon.
 It’s a huge race with a hilly, pretty course that takes runners through the Washington Park Arboretum.
-Last year, my friend Erin and I headed north across the border to Canada to run the Vancouver Half Marathon, which boasts stunning scenery along a course that passes through Stanley Park.
+Another year, my friend Erin and I headed north across the border to Canada to run the Vancouver Half Marathon, which boasts stunning scenery along a course that passes through Stanley Park.
 We stayed in a hotel, rode the rails, ate in restaurants and did a little bit of sight seeing.
-My favorite part, besides having a really good race, was riding the SkyTrain early in the morning with dozens of fellow runners heading to the same place.
-I can’t wait to do another destination race.
+I loved riding the SkyTrain early in the morning with dozens of fellow runners heading to the same place.

 Find a Partner or Group